vinaydebrou/vinaydebrou.github.io/projects/index.markdown

 ---

-I am an independent data-strategy consultant and a hobby-researcher in network-science, living space design and online communities.
+I am an independent data-strategy consultant and a hobbyist-researcher in network-science, living space design and online communities.
 My background by education is in computer science.
 I attended the *Computer Science & Engineering* undergraduate program of India’s top computer-science university-- Indian Institute of Technology.

 Email: vinaydebrou@gmail.com